Arnaz87/aurovm/readme.md

 This project holds the design and an implementation written in Nim.
 The main documentation is in [docs/Module Format.md](docs/Module Format.md).

+There is an [alternative implementation](https://github.com/Arnaz87/cobreweb) based on Javascript, and there's also a [Lua implementation](https://github.com/Arnaz87/culua) on Cobre.
+You can see both of them in action [here](http://arnaud.com.ve/cobre/).

 **Note**: The main documentation is in english, but files in notes and a few source comments here and there are in spanish.
 I'm working on translating the important stuff to english.

 **License**: This project is open source software, distributed under the MIT license.